 - Go on PLIA or AMOR.
 Participation in such an outreach program shows an interest in helping those in need.
 You show commitment to a cause if you participate several times.

-- Join and actively participate in Future Physicians Club.
-The Future Physicians Club exists to provide a means by which pre-medical students can get to know each other and to help each other with planning, MCAT preparation, and medical school applications.
+- Join and actively participate in the Pre-Health Professions Club (PHPC).
+The club exists to provide a means by which pre-medical students can get to know each other and to help each other with planning, MCAT preparation, and medical school applications.
 The club brings in practicing doctors, current medical school students, and medical school recruiters, all of whom can help you understand the profession and give you advice on getting into medical school.
-Dr. Carl Fictorie will provide the names of freshmen pre-medical students to the club's leadership so you will likely be contacted by the club soon after school starts.
+Dr. Joseph Keryakos will provide the names of freshmen pre-medical students to the club's leadership so you will likely be contacted by the club soon after school starts.

 The Medical School Application Process